pmeeny/CI-MS3-FootballMemories/README.md

 - Font Awesome (https://fontawesome.com/)
     - Font awesome was used to provide the relevant fonts/icons for the website
 - JQuery (https://jquery.com)
-    - JQuery was used throughout in several of the javascript files fro DOM manipulation
+    - JQuery was used in some of the javascript files for DOM manipulation
 - TinyPNG (https://tinypng.com/)
     - TinyPNG was used to compress images
  - CSS Validation Service (https://jigsaw.w3.org/css-validator/)